ForestGeneticsLab/Project-Calendar/README.md

 npm run build
 ```
 Then open `index.html`.

 ## Quick Start

-4. Visit your GitHub Pages URL to see the calendar.
+4. Visit our GitHub Pages URL to see the calendar.
 https://forestgeneticslab.github.io/Project-Calendar/

 > Admins can **edit**, **add**, or **remove** tasks by modifying files in the `tasks/` folder.
 Every push rebuilds the merged calendar.